AguaClara/UASB/summer2018report.md

 print("One dump of the bucket gives", head_gain, "of hydraulic head")
 ```

+Next, the team considered adding more material into the bottom of the tank (adding sloped walls, making it more pyramidal).
+Since there would be less volume in the bottom of the tank, this would allow hydraulic head to be gained per dump of the bucket.
+However, after running more calculations it was determined that it was very challenging to meet this criteria and still fit the bucket fully within the entrance tank.

+After discussing this further with Monroe, he suggested a new design to solve this problem.
+Instead of sloping the tank, he suggested keeping the tank rectangular, and adding larger pipes along the bottom which would then connect to the influent pipes.
+These pipes would retain most of the volume dumped and provide the needed hydraulic head while not altering the tank geometry.
+A fusion model of this model is pictured below.

 #### Code
 Given these input parameters, we can solve for the headloss necessary to achieve desired flow using the following code: